-- Click the start/stop button to turn off the car.
+- Click the start/stop button (or turn your key to the off position) to turn off the car.

-- You will see five dots flash where the odometer normally is, and disappear one by one.
+- Without letting the trip button go wait until you see five dots appear where the odometer normally is, and then disappear one by one.

-- The maintenance light should be reset.
+- If the odometer flashes 000000, the maintenance light should be reset.
 You’re finished!

 As a final step, you can also go to the Maintenance tab in the vehicle apps and add an additional reminder.